 Person-Centered Planning and Person-Centered Care, although inter-related, are distinctly different from each other.
-Understanding these differences is crucial to ensuring compliance with the California Department of Aging (CDA) and to meet Federal requirements for all ADHC/CBAS programs.
+Understanding these differences is crucial to ensuring compliance with the your state’s regulatory agency, and to meet Federal requirements for all ADH programs.

 What are the similarities and differences?

 Person-centered care is both a philosophy and an approach for providing care, and in the past, has been a choice.
 Conversely, Person-Centered Planning regulations are not a choice, but a mandate that dictates and defines how person-centered care must be implemented in the ADHC center.